Moonsong-Labs/storage-hub-runtime-poc/README.md

     The User node is built with the `./storagehub-client-node/files-to-upload` folder containing test files ready to upload to the StorageHub runtime.

-- Backup Storage Provider (BSP) node
+- Backup Storage Provider (BSP) nodes

-    This will connect to the StorageHub runtime as a light client and start listening for file storage requests events and send transactions to volunteer to store files.
+    These nodes will connect to the StorageHub runtime as a light client and start listening for file storage requests events and send transactions to volunteer to store files.

-    > Transactions are signed using Alice's keypair by default.
+    > Transactions are signed using the `--dev-account` flag. (e.g. `alice`, `bob`, `charlie`)

 ## Try it out

-Before a BSP node can volunteer to store files, it needs to be registered with the StorageHub runtime.
-Since the BSP node signs transactions using Alice's keypair, we need to register Alice as a user.
+Before BSP nodes can volunteer to store files, they need to be registered with the StorageHub runtime.

-Execute the pallet Identity `registerUser` extrinsic in the [sudo](https://polkadot.js.org/apps/#/sudo) page.
+Execute the pallet Identity `registerUser` extrinsic in the [sudo](https://polkadot.js.org/apps/#/sudo) page for each of the BSP nodes.
+Each one should have a different dev-account and needs to be registered with the StorageHub runtime.

 ![Alt text](./assets/sudo-register-user.png)